Fire destroys home in Lockwood

-Firefighters in Lockwood are still working to extinguish hot spots on a fire that began Tuesday morning in the garage of a home on the 600 block of Tanglewood Drive.
+Firefighters in Lockwood spent several hours extinguishing hot spots on a Tuesday morning fire that apparently began in the garage of a home on the 600 block of Tanglewood Drive.

-The home appears to be a total loss, Lockwood Fire Chief John Staley said.
+The home appears to be a total loss, said Lockwood Fire Chief John Staley.

 Staley, speaking at the scene of the fire said the fire damaged at least three vehicles and a camper shell, and that the fire extended from the garage into the attic of the home.